quasarframework/quasar-framework.org/source/components/search.md

 </div>
 ```

-The above usage of QField will show the input field within a dark grey background with an inverse white text.
+The above usage of QField will show the input field within a dark grey background and an inverse white text.
 Notice the usage of the `dark` prop for QInput.
 This controls the inversion of the text color.

 Please refer to the [QField documentation](/components/field.html) for more info about its usage.